ahmadfajar/vue3-mdb-docs/docs/components/buttons/toggle-button.md

 You can style the `<bs-toggle-button>` component to your own preference or use a style variant based on Google **Material Design 3** specifications.
-Example below show various origin style variants and demonstrate how to put an icon inside the `<bs-toggle-button>` and change the icon dynamically like segmented buttons behavior.
+Example below show various built-in style variants and demonstrate how to put an icon inside the `<bs-toggle-button>` and change the icon dynamically like a segmented buttons behaves.

 <SmallNote color="teal">Updated on v2.0.1</SmallNote>